Data-Curators-Royce-Institute/2024-02-28-royce/index.md

 {% endcomment %}

 <h2 id="schedule">Schedule</h2>
+Please note that the schedule presented is for guidance purposes.
+The learners will set the pace and time allocation is according to what the group of learners wants to focus on.
+{% include custom-schedule.html %}
+{% comment %}
 {% if site.carpentry == "swc" %}
 {% include swc/schedule.html %}
 {% elsif site.carpentry == "dc" %}